Welcome to

 another fund.
 Since Vanguard’s funds have low expenses,

 they typically come out on top of this comparison.
-Since you
+Since

-outperformed lower fee funds.)
+funds outperformed lower fee funds.)

 Let’s look at the main premise of this idea...
 Cheaper is